 - Probably owned and operated by some sort of "ethnic" immigrant/descendant of immigrants.
 Most often these are Greek, but Jewish, Polish, and Russian ones are not uncommon in the Northeast.
 This impacts the menu: Greek diners usually have gyros and moussaka, while the Jewish, Polish, and Russian ones can be counted on to have blintzes.

 - The "Best Darn X Pie in the Nation."
 Frequently pumpkin, apple, or cherry; occasionally blueberry.
-Or pecan if you're in the South, pronounced "pea-CAN".
+Or pecan if you're in the South, pronounced "p'CAHN."

 - Working class and blue-collar patrons, often burly truck drivers, bikers, rednecks and cops.
+Cityfolk and vacationing middle-class families tend to stick out like sore thumbs.
 If the diner is in a large city, the patrons will be a mix of various sorts.

 - Drunk patrons at night (coming back from the bar) and hung-over ones in the morning/early afternoon on weekends.
 Both are attracted by the greasy food (the drunk ones to satisfy the drunk munchies, the hung-over ones because fatty food is good for a liquor-damaged stomach); the morning folk also seek the painkilling power of caffeine.
 Going to a diner while drunk or hung-over is practically a trope in itself.